Building Ambo

 Ambo is an early-stage employee advocacy platform that empowers employees to become brand advocates, enabling companies to share and amplify content through their employees’ personal networks.

 When I joined the team, the product was transitioning from a simple post-sharing tool into a more flexible content distribution system.
 The challenge wasn’t just improving UI, it was redefining how content workflows should scale as teams, accounts, and distribution complexity grew.
+This wasn’t a redesign.
+It was a structural evolution.

-Content dashboard – helping teams manage and track content more efficiently
+Content dashboard – Helping teams manage and track content more efficiently

 Below are some highlights from the redesigned interface.